 - Will your app solve an old problem in a new way?

-Tip: At this step, you need to narrow your audience and target a specific group:
+Tip: At this step of app idea validation, you need to narrow your audience and target a specific group:

 - Is your app intended for one gender more than the other?